rod-higgins/search_api_postgresql/README.md

 5. **Embedding Batching**: Configure appropriate batch sizes for API calls
 6. **Regular Maintenance**: Monitor index usage and performance

+## Migration from Insecure Configuration

+If you're upgrading from a version that stored credentials in plain text:

+1. **Create keys** for all your existing credentials
+2. **Update server configuration** to use the new key references
+3. **Validate** the new configuration using the provided Drush commands
+4. **Remove old plain text credentials** from any backups or configuration exports

+The module will automatically detect if credentials are not properly secured and provide clear error messages.

 ## API Usage and Costs

 When using AI embeddings: